 While reviewing your recruitment process, you should also take the time reassess your offering.
 This should include your flexible working policy, benefits and rewards, but also things like a mental health policy.

-After almost two years of uncertainty, candidates want to know that if they make the move they will be able to move up, so think about the career progression and L&D opportunities that you offer and make these known to prospective candidates.
+After almost two years of uncertainty, candidates want to know that if they make the move they will be able to move up, so think about the career progression and learning and development opportunities that you offer and make these known to prospective candidates.

 Many candidates also want meaning or purpose from their work, having had the time to reflect during the pandemic.
 Purpose can be interpreted differently, but its important to demonstrate the impact an individual role can have on the wider organisation.